ctrf-io/github-test-reporter/README.md

 ### Generating Test Summary Table

-For a test summary table, add the `summary` argument to your workflow yaml:
+For a test summary table, add the `summary` command to your workflow yaml:

 ```yaml
 - name: Publish CTRF Test Summary Results